RaitoBezarius/cryptsetup-deluks/README.md

 Beta 0.2 available!
 ===

-`cryptsetup-deluks` is leaving the Alpha stage and is now on Beta stage, version 0.2.
+`cryptsetup-deluks` is leaving the Alpha stage and is now in Beta stage, version 0.2.

 Instructions are written for and tested on **Ubuntu 16** (Xenial Xerus).

-`cryptsetup`(`-deluks`) relies on the kernel `dm-crypt`, that is very stable, to manage the payload encryption/decryption.
+`cryptsetup`(`-deluks`) relies on the kernel `dm-crypt` (which is very stable) to manage the payload encryption/decryption.
 Indeed, `cryptsetup`(`-deluks`) is just a tool focused on encryption header management.
-It tells `dm-crypt` where the payload data is on the disk, gives it the key and encryption settings and that's all.
-So be confident about the "beta" status, at least in terms of encryption.
+It tells `dm-crypt` where the payload data is on the disk, gives it the key and encryption settings, and that's all.
+You can be confident about the "beta" status, at least in terms of encryption.

-To upgrade to Beta 0.2 that contains a major header deniability fix, use the command: `cryptsetup deluksUpgrade <disk>`.
-You can backup your header with the command `dd if=<deluks_disk> of=<backup_file> bs=512 count=2008` but this will look suspicious if you don't wipe your backup after the upgrade.
+To upgrade to Beta 0.2 (which contains a major header deniability fix), use the command: `cryptsetup deluksUpgrade <disk>`.
+You can backup your header with the command `dd if=<deluks_disk> of=<backup_file> bs=512 count=2008`, however, this will look suspicious if you don't wipe your backup after the upgrade.

 Install
 ---